antoniogarrote/rdfstore-js/README.md

 ###Loading remote graphs

-rdfstore will try to retrieve remote RDF resources across the network when a 'LOAD' SPARQL query is executed.
+rdfstore-js will try to retrieve remote RDF resources across the network when a 'LOAD' SPARQL query is executed.
-The node.js build of the library will use regular TCP sockets and perform proper content negotiation and following redirections.
+The node.js build of the library will use regular TCP sockets and perform proper content negotiation.
+It will also follow a limited number of redirections.
 The browser build, will try to perform an AJAX request to retrieve the resource using the correct HTTP headers.
-Nevertheless, this implementation is subjected to the limitations of the Same Domain Policy preventing cross domain requests.
-Redirections even in the same domain may also fail due to the browser removing the 'Accept' HTTP header of the original request. rdfstore relies in on the jQuery Javascript library to peform cross-browser AJAX request, so this library must be linked in order to exeucte 'LOAD' requests in the browser.
+Nevertheless, this implementation is subjected to the limitations of the Same Domain Policy implemented in current browsers that prevents cross domain requests.
+Redirections, even for the same domain, may also fail due to the browser removing the 'Accept' HTTP header of the original request. rdfstore-js relies in on the jQuery Javascript library to peform cross-browser AJAX requests.
+This library must be linked in order to exeucte 'LOAD' requests in the browser.

     store.execute('LOAD <http://dbpedialite.org/titles/Lisp_%28programming_language%29>\
                    INTO GRAPH <lisp>', function(success){